CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

   <img src="images/time-boids-nonvisual.png">
 </p>

+These 2 figures show that the  Step simulation time grows as the # of boids grows.
+The Naive method become much more slower when the # of boids is big enough.
+And the advantage of the coherent method is more obvious for large # of boids.

 ### 4. Step simulation time with increasing block size

 <p align="center">
   <img src="images/time-block-nonvisual.png">
 </p>

+It seems that the increasing of block size does not affect step simulation time too much.

 # Questions and answers